The Schoolhouse

 Open House Hours:

-The Field and Stream Team is always available to address questions, comments, and concerns by contacting us via email at info@streamrescue.com.
+The Field and Stream Rescue Team is always available to address questions, comments, and concerns by contacting us via email at [email protected].

-Located at 6207 Lowville Park Rd, Burlington, ON L7P 0A6, found between the entrance gate and Brontee Creek
+Located at 6207 Lowville Park Rd, Burlington, ON L7P 0A6, found between the Lowville Park entrance gate and Bronte Creek

 Tree Quest is our new educational adventure game that challenges park users with a smart phone to scan our QR codes located within the Schoolhouse and get you to try to find the trees within Lowville Park!
 Following the QR code links, you are directed to a secret page on our website where you can view photos learn more about the tree species itself!
 Embark on your Tree Quest and start to become a master at your tree identification skills!
 See if you can find them all!
 QR Codes can be found on a board within the schoolhouse!